BoringBoredom/PC-Optimization-Hub/README.md

   - Move all devices that have electric or electromagnetic fields away from your PC and peripherals.
 E.g. router, power strip/conditioner, voltage regulator etc.
   - Make sure none of your cables are touching each other and untangle them.
 This applies to everything, including power and peripheral cables.
   - Connect your mouse to the USB port closest to your PCH (Intel) / CPU (AMD).
 It's usually the one closer to the motherboard next to the PS/2 port(s).
   - If your motherboard has multiple USB controllers, offload your other devices to them.
 Lower their polling rates to an acceptable level.
-E.g. your microphone doesn't need 1000hz
+E.g. your microphone doesn't need 1000 Hz
   - Test both HDMI and DP on each GPU port (don't Plug & Play these).
+# Peripherals
+  - ## Mouse
+    - ### Wired vs. Wireless
+      - The convenience of cordless mice is very appealing.
+However, there are significant drawbacks.
+Nowadays, [2.4 GHz](https://en.wikipedia.org/wiki/2.4_GHz_radio_use) is everywhere, causing a lot of interference.
+Additionally, aggressive [power saving mechanisms](https://i.imgur.com/5myJ46P.png) are implemented to increase battery life.
+    - ### DPI
+      - Depending on your preferred cm/360° in games, you may want to experiment with different DPIs.
+Higher DPI [decreases latency](https://twitter.com/Chris_Pate/status/871307822562107394) and improves motion clarity.
+Most modern sensors are able to handle around 1600 DPI without sensor smoothing.
+To counteract the increased sensitivity on the Desktop and in game menus you can adjust the [Windows sensitivity](https://liquipedia.net/counterstrike/Mouse_Settings#Windows_Sensitivity).
 # BIOS
   - Generally, follow the principle of "Don't use it?
 Disable it."
 E.g. disable unused USB/PCI/SATA ports, RGB that can't physically be disconnected, power saving etc.
   - [Fujitsu guide](https://sp.ts.fujitsu.com/dmsp/Publications/public/wp-bios-settings-primergy-ww-en.pdf)